History of PlayStation in Timeline

 As late as March 1991, Nintendo denied the existence of a deal with Sony to create a CD-ROM version of the Super Famicom.

-At the Consumer Electronics Show in June 1991, Sony revealed a Super Famicom with a built-in CD-ROM drive, called "Play Station" (SNES-CD), incorporating Green Book technology or CD-i.
+In June 1991, at the Consumer Electronics Show, Sony revealed a Super Famicom with a built-in CD-ROM drive called "Play Station" (SNES-CD).

-Negotiations between Nintendo and Sony officially ended in May 1992.
+In May 1992, negotiations between Nintendo and Sony officially ended.

 June 1992: Fate of PlayStation Project Decided

-In June 1992, a meeting was held to decide the fate of the PlayStation project, where Kutaragi unveiled a CD-ROM-based system with 3D graphics, leading Sony President Ohga to retain the project.
+In June 1992, a meeting was held to decide the fate of the PlayStation project, where Kutaragi unveiled a proprietary CD-ROM-based system, leading to Sony President Ohga's decision to retain the project.

 1993: PlayStation Project Greenlit and Phil Harrison Recruited

-In 1993, the PlayStation project received the green light from Sony executives, and Phil Harrison was recruited to attract developers and publishers to the new PlayStation platform.
+In 1993, the PlayStation project was greenlit by Sony executives, and Phil Harrison was recruited to attract developers to the new PlayStation platform.

-In March 1994, Computer Gaming World reported a rumor that the "Sony PS-X" would be released in Japan before the end of the year, retailing for less than $400.
+In March 1994, Computer Gaming World reported a rumor that the "Sony PS-X" would be released in Japan before the end of the year for less than $400.

 December 3, 1994: Original PlayStation Released in Japan

-On December 3, 1994, the original PlayStation was released in Japan, marking the beginning of the PlayStation series of game devices.
+On December 3, 1994, the original PlayStation was released in Japan, marking the beginning of the PlayStation console series.

 December 1994: PlayStation Hits Japanese Stores

-In December 1994, the PlayStation was released in Japanese stores, achieving massive sales due to its lower price point compared to the Sega Saturn.
-Its popularity spread worldwide after its release in North America and Europe.
+In December 1994, the PlayStation was released in Japanese stores and gained massive sales due to its lower price point compared to the Sega Saturn.

 Sega Saturn System - Video Game Console (Renewed)